pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 # Analysis of Genetic Data 1:<br>Making predictions using PCA

-Here we further explore principal components by computing the "projection" of a new set of genotype samples (a "test set") onto the PCs computed previously using a different set samples (a "training set").
+Here, we further explore fhe potential of PCA for genetic data by computing the "projection" of a new set of genotype samples (a "test set") onto the PCs computed previously from a different set samples (the "training set").

+###Encoding the test genotypes

-To be able to work with new genotype samples, we need to make sure that they are represented, or encoded, in the genotype matrix *in the exact same way.* In particular, we need to make sure that a "0" genotype in the test samples means the same thing as a "0" genotype in the training samples, and the same for "1" and "2" genotypes.
-We can enforce the same encoding this using the `--recode-allele` flag in PLINK.
+In order to be able to apply our PCA results to a new set of genotype samples, we need to make sure that they are represented, or *encoded*, in the genotype matrix *in the exact same way.* *This can be difficult to achieve, particularly when the genotype data are obtained using a different genotyping technology, or in different experimental conditions.* Specifically, we need to make sure that a "0" genotype in the training samples means the same thing as a "0" genotype in the test samples, and likewise for genotypes "1" and "2".
+In this example, we can enforce the same encoding this using the `--recode-allele` option in PLINK:

 ```bash
 module load plink/1.90